 The Center for Cognitive Neuroscience pursues a vision – cracking the neural code – through building an interdisciplinary community of scientists and scholars at Dartmouth who are engaged in cognitive neuroscience education and research.

 All aspects of our mental lives – our perceptions, thoughts, emotions, and knowledge; our attitudes and intentions; our decisions and actions – are encoded in patterns of brain activity and the structure of brain circuits.
 Understanding the neural code – how information is encoded in brain activity and structure – is a collaborative and interdisciplinary effort that involves neuroscientists, engineers, and computational scientists, among others.
 Cracking the neural code will have revolutionary effects on science and society, reaching beyond neuroscience to the social sciences, humanities, arts, public policy, and medicine.

 The CCN organizes a series of talks through the academic year, some of which are targeted at experts in cognitive neuroscience and others at a broader audience in the Dartmouth community.
 The CCN also organizes summer workshops on selected topics, such as neural decoding, brain connectivity, and social perception.
 The CCN website hosts videos of the presentations from the CCN talks and workshops, as well as instructional videos on research methods.
-Starting in the summer of 2015, the CCN also will begin an annual summer school on neural decoding methods.
+In the near future, the CCN also will begin an annual summer school on neural decoding methods.